GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/BudgetTemplate.md

 A new feature to the Budget Template is the ability to pull/save to Detail and Summary level accounts at the same time.

 #### Pulling Summary and Detail levels together
 Since rows are retained by default, even after you've chosen the *Summary* template you can still add detail rows.
-Simple insert additional rows beneath the account and enter the system and subsystem values in thier respective columns.
+Simple insert additional rows beneath the account, copy the row to include the formulas and enter the system and subsystem values in thier respective columns.
 The data will populate when the report is pulled again.

 In the screenshot below, we see four account combinations for the 36009 account.
 And after the data is pulled, we see those rows populated